ljbaker/cause-affect-static/README.md

 Below are the instructions for posting a HIT to MTurk.
 The instructions are the same if you are doing this to the main MTurk site or just the sandbox (a version of the MTurk site that functions exactly as the main one but for testing purposes and does not allow any actual money to change hands).

 When you are ready to do this, you'll need your amazon credentials configured.
 Here's [boto's guide](http://boto.cloudhackers.com/en/latest/boto_config_tut.html) for that.
-I very highly recommend using the credentials file method.
 Whatever you do, **Do not hardcode the account key and secret key into your code**.
-If you do this in any version-controlled code, then anyone with access to the code has the keys to every $ you put on AWS.
+If you do this in any version-controlled code, then anyone with access to the code has the keys to every dollar you put on AWS.

+The method I recommend for security is to add your key information to a file called `config.py` and then add `config.py` to your `.gitignore` file.

 ```
 from boto.mturk.connection import MTurkConnection
 from boto.mturk.question import ExternalQuestion
 from boto.mturk.qualification import LocaleRequirement, PercentAssignmentsApprovedRequirement, Qualifications, NumberHitsApprovedRequirement

-AK = "NOTAREALAK",
-SK = "notarealsk",
+from config import AK,SK

 HOST = "mechanicalturk.sandbox.amazonaws.com"
 NUM_ITERATIONS = 100
 EXPERIMENT_URL = """https://username.github.io/repository?